-Unless the use of forward contracts is excluded, there is no requirement for an MSCI ESG rating when conducting forward transactions for the counterparty to the forward transaction (exchanges).
-In addition, investments in forward contracts whose underlying is one or more indices may also be made where MSCI does not provide an MSCI ESG rating or an MSCI ESG rating of 'A' for those indices and therefore they are not subject to a positive list.
+Unless the use of forward contracts is excluded, there is no requirement for an MSCI ESG rating when conducting forward transactions for the counterparty to the forward transaction (exchanges).In addition, investments in forward contracts whose underlying is one or more indices may also be made where MSCI does not provide an MSCI ESG rating or an MSCI ESG rating of 'A' for those indices and therefore they are not subject to a positive list.

-Derivatives, which do not have an ESG index or securities considering the minimum criteria as an underlying, are allowed for hedging purposes without any further limitation.
-They are limited to 15% (nominal) of the portfolio if they are used as long positions.
+Derivatives, which do not have an ESG index or securities considering the minimum criteria as an underlying, are allowed for hedging purposes only.